ESM1977/assignment-01-STU2511894/part6-capstone/design_justification.md

 ## Storage Systems

-To meet the hospital network’s four goals, a combination of specialized storage systems is required.

-For **predicting patient readmission risk**, a **Data Warehouse (OLAP system)** is ideal.
-Historical treatment data needs to be structured, cleaned, and aggregated for machine learning models.
-A warehouse ensures high-quality, consistent data for accurate predictions.
+To build an AI-powered data system with four goals of a hospital architecture, I selected different storage systems because each goal has different data and performance needs.

+For **predicting patient readmission risk**, **data lake/lakehouse** and the **relational data warehouse (OLAP)** is used.
+The lakehouse stores raw and cleaned historical treatment data from EHR, labs, and billing systems.
+The warehouse stores structured and reporting-ready data that can be used for model features and business analysis.
+This is useful because machine learning models need large volumes of historical data, but also benefit from cleaned and organized datasets.

-For **natural language querying of patient history**, a **Vector Database** should be used alongside a traditional database.
-Patient records can be embedded into vectors, allowing doctors to search using plain English queries.
-This enables semantic understanding rather than exact keyword matching.
+For **natural language doctor queries on patient history**, I would use a **vector database**.
+Patient notes, discharge summaries, event history, and clinical text can be converted into embeddings and stored in the vector database.
+This allows semantic search, so a question like “Has this patient had a cardiac event before?” can return relevant meaning-based results rather than just exact keyword matches.

-For **monthly reporting (bed occupancy, costs)**, again a **Data Warehouse** is suitable.
-It supports analytical queries, aggregations, and business intelligence dashboards efficiently.

-For **real-time ICU vitals streaming**, a **Data Lake or Time-Series Database** is recommended.
-These systems can handle high-velocity streaming data and store raw, unstructured sensor inputs for real-time monitoring and future analysis.

----
+For **monthly management reports(bed occupancy, costs)** such as bed occupancy and department-wise costs, I would use a **relational data warehouse**.
+This is the best choice for OLAP-style reporting because it supports structured schemas, aggregation, trends, and dashboard queries efficiently.

+For **real-time ICU vitals**, I would use a **time-series database** along with **real-time ingestion**.
+ICU devices generate continuous streams of timestamped data, and a time-series database is better than a normal relational database for storing and querying this kind of fast, frequent sensor data.

 ## OLTP vs OLAP Boundary

-The **OLTP system** includes real-time operational databases such as patient records, appointment systems, and ICU monitoring systems.
-These systems handle frequent inserts, updates, and transactions with low latency.
+In this design, the **transactional system (OLTP)** ends at the hospital’s operational systems such as **EHR/EMR, lab systems, billing systems, and ICU monitoring systems**.
+These systems are responsible for recording day-to-day transactions such as diagnoses, medication updates, lab entries, admissions, discharges, and billing activity.

-The **OLAP system** begins where data is extracted from OLTP systems and moved into analytical storage like a Data Warehouse or Data Lake.
-This is typically done through ETL/ELT pipelines.
-Once data is transformed and stored in analytical systems, it is used for reporting, dashboards, and machine learning.

-In this design, the boundary lies at the **data pipeline layer**, where operational data is replicated or streamed into analytical systems without affecting transactional performance.

----
+The **analytical system (OLAP)** begins after data is extracted through batch ETL or real-time ingestion pipelines and moved into the **lakehouse, warehouse, vector database, and time-series database**.
+At this stage, the purpose changes from running hospital operations to supporting analytics, AI, reporting, and decision-making.

+Thus, OLTP is where the hospital runs its daily work, and OLAP is where the hospital analyzes that data for insights, forecasting, semantic search, and management reporting.

 ## Trade-offs

-One major trade-off in this architecture is **increased system complexity**.
-Using multiple storage systems (Data Warehouse, Vector DB, Data Lake) improves functionality but also increases maintenance, integration effort, and operational overhead.

-To mitigate this, the system can adopt a **unified orchestration layer** using tools like data pipelines and workflow managers.
-Additionally, implementing a **Data Lakehouse approach** can reduce fragmentation by combining data lake flexibility with warehouse-like structure.

-Another mitigation strategy is **clear data governance and schema management**, ensuring consistency across systems.
-Monitoring tools and automation can also help reduce manual effort and errors.

-Overall, while the architecture introduces complexity, it provides scalability, flexibility, and advanced capabilities required for modern healthcare systems.
+In this design, the **transactional system (OLTP)** ends at the hospital’s operational systems such as **EHR/EMR, lab systems, billing systems, and ICU monitoring systems**.
+These systems are responsible for recording day-to-day transactions such as diagnoses, medication updates, lab entries, admissions, discharges, and billing activity.

+The **analytical system (OLAP)** begins after data is extracted through batch ETL or real-time ingestion pipelines and moved into the **Data lakehouse, warehouse, vector database, and time-series database**.
+At this stage, the purpose changes from running hospital operations to supporting analytics, AI, reporting, and decision-making.

+So, in simple terms, OLTP is where the hospital runs its daily work, and OLAP is where the hospital analyzes that data for insights, forecasting, semantic search, and management reporting.